visali1263/blog_site/README.md

 # blog_site
-A blog page built form my friend (front-end)
+A blog page built for my friend (front-end)